 IVLI CARDI H(ic) C(onspicitur) E(ffigies)

-"Here one sees Iulius Cardo".
-He was probably the caretaker of the baths.
+Translated: "Here one sees a likeness of Iulius Cardius".
+He was probably a caretaker of the baths.
 It has been suggested that room 20 was an apodyterium, but on the walls are heating-pipes.
 In tepidarium 21 is a black-and-white mosaic with amorini, Nereids, and marine monsters.
 Room 22 was another tepidarium, room 24 a caldarium.
 To the east is service corridor 9.

 To the west of corridor 27 is frigidarium 26, with a large basin.
 On the back wall is a painting of Venus Anadiomene (emerging from the water), between amorini, fishes, and crustaceans.
 It has been dated to the Severan period and was probably made by the same artists who painted Europa in the Terme del Faro (IV,II,1).
 Further Severan paintings can be seen in rooms 28, 29, and apodyterium 30.